 14. Details of business activities (accounting for 90% of the turnover)

-S. No. Description of Main Activity Description of Business Activity % of Turnover of the entity 1.
+S. No. Description of Main Activity n of Main Activity Description of Business Activity 1.
 Textile Spinning, Weaving and Finishing of Textile Products 100%

 15. Products/Services sold by the entity (accounting for 90% of the entity's Turnover):